kubos/kubos/docs/kubos-linux-upgrade.md

 Once the board is rebooted, U-Boot will take the package and then install each component into the appropriate partition (kernel/rootfs).
 If installation completes successfully, then the board will be rebooted and then boot into the new version of KubOS Linux.

-Note: User files should not be impacted by upgrade installation as long as they remain under the /home directory.
-This directory maps to the userspace partition.

 The overall flow looks like this:

                                      +--------------------------+